dramforever/easyriscv/index.md

 half") do the opposite of `lb` and `lh`, storing bytes and halfwords to memory.
 Instead of widening small values to register size, these take the lowest order bits from `rs1` and stores it to memory.
-(There's no `sbu` and `shu` because stores are narrowing, not widening operations.)
+(There's no `sbu` and `shu` because stores are narrowing instead of widening operations.)

 ```
 sb rs2, imm(rs1)